- Nik Adams - City of London Police (CoLP)

 Rebecca Chapman

-Superintendent at South Yorkshire Police with over 29 yrs experience in patrol, criminal investigation/justice, intelligence, covert policing, tactical command of firearms, critical incidents and CBRN with extensive experience of leading projects and change management.
-I am currently seconded to a collaboration at the Region called the North East Business Resilience Centre reporting into the National Cyber network.
-I created this centre from start up to where it is now with a stable cash flow and 1460 members in less than 3 years.
+I am a retired Superintendent from South Yorkshire Police with over 30 yrs experience in patrol, criminal investigation/justice, intelligence, covert policing, tactical command of firearms, critical incidents and CBRN with extensive experience of leading projects and change management.
+I am currently the CEO at a not for profit company called the North East Business Resilience Centre reporting into the National Cyber network.
+I created this centre from start up to where it is now with a stable cash flow and 3345 members in less than 5 years.

 As CEO/Director of the North East Business Resilience Centre (NEBRC) I am seeking to establish connections between law enforcement, academia and business in order to provide cyber crime and online fraud prevention advice to small and medium enterprises.
 Passionate about public service, collaboration, innovation and business development I want the NEBRC to be the leading place to get crime prevention advice for SME’s in the NE, Yorkshire and The Humber.